sodal-project/community/CODE_OF_CONDUCT.md

-We expect all members of the community to abide by this Code of Conduct at all times in all community venues, online and in person, and in one-on-one communications pertaining to Web3RM affairs.
+We expect all members of the community to abide by this Code of Conduct at all times in all community venues, online and in person, and in one-on-one communications pertaining to Sodal affairs.

-This policy covers the usage of Web3RM public infrastructure, as well as other Web3RM websites, Web3RM related events, and any other services offered by or on behalf of the Web3RM community.
-It also applies to behavior in the context of the Web3 Risk Management Open Source projects communities, including but not limited to public GitHub repositories, IRC channels, social media, mailing lists, and public events.
+This policy covers the usage of Sodal public infrastructure, as well as other Sodal websites, Sodal related events, and any other services offered by or on behalf of the Sodal community.
+It also applies to behavior in the context of the Sodal Open Source projects communities, including but not limited to public GitHub repositories, chat channels, social media, mailing lists, and public events.

-This Code of Conduct is in addition to, and does not in any way nullify or invalidate, any other terms or conditions related to use of Web3RM services.
+This Code of Conduct is in addition to, and does not in any way nullify or invalidate, any other terms or conditions related to use of Sodal services.

-The definitions of various subjective terms such as "discriminatory", "hateful", or "confusing" will be decided at the sole discretion of the Web3RM abuse team.
+The definitions of various subjective terms such as "discriminatory", "hateful", or "confusing" will be decided at the sole discretion of the Sodal abuse team.

 ## Friendly Harassment-Free Space